Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 Click the button below and sign up for my FREE Brainiate Newsletter today!

-Project managers must also consider any risks associated with delivering out-of-scope tasks or items beyond their control (e.g., external stakeholders and third-party systems).
-Assessing these potential risks early in the process can help anticipate any issues that may arise over time.
+Project managers must also consider any risks of delivering out-of-scope tasks or items beyond their control (e.g., external stakeholders and third-party systems).
+Assessing these potential risks early in the process can help anticipate any issues arising over time.

 Monitoring progress also allows them to make adjustments should unforeseen obstacles arise, such as changes in customer requirements or delays due to external factors (e.g., weather conditions).